Explore health content from A to Z.

 I need information about...

 You have a condition called heart failure (also known as congestive heart failure, or CHF).
 This condition causes symptoms such as getting tired very quickly and being short of breath.
-To help treat these symptoms, your doctor is recommending a biventricular pacemaker and ICD.
+To help treat these symptoms, your doctor is recommending a biventricular pacemaker and implantable cardioverter defibrillator or ICD.
 (This is sometimes called a “biventricular ICD”).
 A biventricular pacemaker and ICD is a small, lightweight, battery-operated device.
 This device helps keep your heart pumping normally.
 Read on to learn more about this device and how it works.

-The heart is made up of four sections (chambers) that pump to move blood through the heart.
-The top two chambers are the left atrium and right atrium.
+The heart is made up of 4 sections (chambers) that pump to move blood through the heart.
+The top 2 chambers are the left atrium and right atrium.
 The bottom chambers are the left ventricle and right ventricle.
 The heart has an electrical system.
 This system sends signals that make the atria and ventricles pump in sync.
 This causes the heart to beat and move blood through the heart and lungs and out to the body.

 Tell your doctor about all medications you take.
 Also mention whether you have allergies to any medications.